-If you’re as obsessive as me when it comes to silly details, chances are many top-level markdown editors will not click with you.
+If you’re as obsessive as me regarding silly details, chances are many top-level markdown editors will not click with you.
 Caret is an amazing minimal markdown editor for Linux that packages performance with convenient features while reducing distractive features as much as possible.
 The interface of this elegant code editor is clean, and the editor is extensively flexible.

 As a minimal editor, you’ll only get features you actually need for writing markdown with one of these best Markdown editors for Linux.
 It will allow you features like auto-completion, syntax assistance, multiple cursors, inline rendering, and context actions.

-One of the best Markdown editors for Linux we’ve seen in recent times, Remarkable is a minimal editor with full-fledged features for writing web documents seamlessly.
+One of the best Markdown editors for Linux we’ve seen recently, Remarkable is a minimal editor with full-fledged features for seamlessly writing web documents.
 It features the MathJax engine to help users render complex mathematical terms and equations easily.

 The side-by-side live preview option is convenient when viewing your markdown output.
 This lightweight Linux code editor is very fast and prettifies your HTML output on the fly.
 The preview section of this editor for Linux includes syntax highlighting for better visualization while recognizing HTML links instantly.